 All personal information is protected by law and will be kept confidential for 100 years.

 We have summarised the data for Nottinghamshire on the following pages:

 - view the results for Nottinghamshire from the first release of 2011 Census data

 - view the results for Nottinghamshire from the second release of 2011 Census data

 - for results from subsequent releases of 2011 Census data, please email: firstname.lastname@example.org

 2011 Census geography

-Maintaining stability as far as possible has been key for the 2011 Census, therefore, modifications to output areas (OAs), the basic building blocks for data, have been kept to a minimum, and only where significant population size change has occurred since 2001.
+Modifications to output areas have been kept to a minimum, and only where significant population size change has occurred since 2001.

 The number of areas by type within each district in Nottinghamshire are shown below.

 OAs can be aggregated to form higher geographies.
 This will mean that data for LSOAs, MSOAs and local authorities will be available as exact-fit areas because they all align to OAs.
-However, any other geographies, including wards and parishes, will be based on best-fit, in order to ensure that census statistics are non-disclosive, and consistent with all national statistics produced using the best-fitting method.
-These areas, and any other user defined areas, will be amalgamations of OAs based on their population centroid.
+However, any other geographies, including wards and parishes, will be based on best fit.

 Further information regarding Census Geography is available on the ONS website.